Chacala

-Chacala is a beach-town set in small cove on the Pacific coast of Mexico in the State of Nayarit.
-It is located near pueblo Las Varas and about 100 km north of Puerto Vallarta.
-The name means "where there are shrimp" in Náhuatl, and is part of the coastline known as the Riviera Nayarita.
-The population consists of approximately 300 full-time residents, but can swell to over 1000 during Mexico's most popular vacation periods such as Semana Santa, (Easter Week) and Christmas.
-Chacala is known for its physical beauty, unhurried lifestyle.
+Chacala is a beach town set in small cove on the Pacific coast of Mexico in the State of Nayarit.
+It is located near pueblo Las Varas, about 100 km north of Puerto Vallarta, and is part of the coastline known as the Riviera Nayarita.
+The name means "where there are shrimp" in Náhuatl.

+The population consists of approximately 300 full-time residents but can swell to over 1000 during Mexico's most popular vacation periods, such as Semana Santa (Easter Week) and Christmas.
+Chacala is known for its physical beauty and unhurried lifestyle.

 History

 Pre-Columbian era

 The region encompassing Nayarit and Jalisco was originally home to the Texcoxquin (Teqectequi) indigenous culture millennia before the European conquest.
 The Altavista petroglyphs, not far from Chacala, are believed to date from 2300 BCE.
 This extensive group of rock carvings is still used today for ceremonial religious purposes by the native Huichol.